AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/02_match.rst

     }

 --------------------------------------
-Using :rust:`match` as an Expression
+Using "match" as an Expression
 --------------------------------------

 - The entire match expression evaluates to a value
-  - Can be used in:
-    - assignments
-    - function returns
-    - other expressions
-- Every single arm must return the exact same type as all other arms
+- Every arm must return the exact same type

 .. code:: rust